 We will be;

-- Providing new and additional competitive sports clubs for children.
+- We will continue to provide competitive sports clubs for children.

 - Running sporting competitions and increasing participation in school games.